TheLakeMan/Hyperion/examples/image_recognition/README.md

-# TinyAI Image Recognition Example
+# Hyperion Image Recognition Example

-This example demonstrates how to implement efficient image recognition on resource-constrained devices using the TinyAI framework.
+This example demonstrates how to implement efficient image recognition on resource-constrained devices using the Hyperion framework.
 It provides a simple interface for classifying images using pre-trained models optimized for edge deployment.

 ## Features